OneBusAway/onebusaway-android/README.md

 1. Real-time bus arrival information for public transit
 2. A browse-able map of nearby stops
+3. A list of favorite bus stops
+4. Reminders to notify you when your bus is arriving
-3. The ability to search for nearby stops or routes
+5. The ability to search for nearby stops or routes

 OneBusAway for Android automatically keeps track of your most used stops and routes, and allows you to put shortcuts on your phone's Main Menu for any stop or route you choose.